Overview

 Methotrexate works by suppressing the immune system.
 This means you might be more likely to get an infection.

-Call a GP, our team or 111 straight away if you:
+Call a GP, our team or 111 immediately if:

-- notice any unexplained signs of bruising or bleeding
+- you notice any unexplained signs of bruising or bleeding

-- notice a rash after starting the medicine
+- you notice a rash after starting the medicine

-- have shortness of breath, chest pain or a persistent cough
+- you have shortness of breath, chest pain or a persistent cough

-Go straight to the emergency department (A&E) if you feel very unwell.
+Go to your nearest emergency department (A&E) immediately if you feel very unwell.

 Serious allergic reaction